aliireza/iommu-bench/TESTBED.md

 # Testbed

-Our experiments mainly requires `npf`, `iperf`, `pcm`, and `perf`.
+Our experiments mainly requires `npf`, `iperf`, `pcm`, `perf`, and `pmu-tools`.
 Addditionally, you may need to install a custom Linux kernel and modify GRUB configuration file.